Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Introduction

-Our motivating observation is that in addition to distance from initialization, Hessians crucially affect generalization.
+Our motivating observation is that in addition to distance from initialization, Hessian crucially affects generalization.
 We follow the PAC-Bayesian analysis approach of \citet{neyshabur2017pac} and \citet{arora2018stronger}.
-Previous work has identified noise stability properties of deep networks that require Lipschitzness of the activation mappings.
-We propose to quantify the stability of a deep model against noise perturbations using Hessians.
-This is a practical approach as computational frameworks for deepnet Hessians have been developed \cite{yao2020pyhessian}.
-We show that incorporating Hessians into the distance-based measure accurately correlates with the generalization error of fine-tuning.
+Previous work has identified noise stability properties of deep networks that require Lipschitz-continuity of the activation mappings.
+We propose to quantify the stability of a deep model against noise perturbations using Hessian.
+This is a practical approach as computational frameworks for deep net Hessian have been developed \cite{yao2020pyhessian}.
+We show that incorporating Hessian into the distance-based measure accurately correlates with the generalization error of fine-tuning.
 See Figure \ref{table_intro} for an illustration.

-\paragraph{Results.} Our theoretical contribution is to develop generalization bounds for fine-tuned multilayer feedforward networks using Hessians.
-Our result applies to a wide range of fine-tuning approaches, including vanilla fine-tuning with or without early stopping, distance-based regularization, and fine-tuning with weighted losses.
+Our theoretical contribution is to develop generalization bounds for fine-tuned multilayer feed-forward networks using Hessian.
+Our result applies to many fine-tuning approaches, including vanilla fine-tuning with or without early stopping, distance-based regularization, and fine-tuning with weighted losses.
 To describe the result, we introduce a few notations.
-Let $f_W$ be an $L$ layer feedforward neural network with weight matrices $W_i$ for every $i$ from $1$ to $L$.
+Let $f_W$ be an $L$ layer feed-forward neural network with weight matrices $W_i$ for every $i$ from $1$ to $L$.
 Given a pretrained initialization $f_{W^{(s)}}$ with weight matrices $W^{(s)}_1, \dots, W^{(s)}_L$, let $v_i$ be a flatten vector of $W_i - {W}_i^{(s)}$.
 For every $i = 1,\dots, L$, let $\bH_i$ be the \textit{loss} Hessian over $W_i$.
-For technical reasons, denote $\bH_i^+$ as a truncation of $\bH_i$ with only nonnegative eigenvalues.
-We prove that on a training dataset of size $n$ sampled from a distribution $\cD$, with probability at least $0.99$, the generalization error of a fine-tuned $L$-layer network $f_W$ scales as:
+For technical reasons, denote $\bH_i^+$ as a truncation of $\bH_i$ with only non-negative eigenvalues.
+We prove that on a training dataset of size $n$ sampled from a distribution $\cD$, with high probability, the generalization error of a fine-tuned $L$-layer network $f_W$ is bounded by:

-See Theorem \ref{theorem_hessian} for the complete statement.
+See Theorem \ref{theorem_hessian} for the statement.
 Based on this result, one can derive a generalization bound for distance-based regularization of fine-tuning, assuming constraints on the norm of $v_i$ for every $i$.

 Next, we study fine-tuning given noisy labels within a class conditional independent noise setting \cite{natarajan2013learning}.
 Given training labels independently flipped with some probability according to a confusion matrix $F$, we extend our result to this setting by incorporating a statistically-consistent loss.
 Table \ref{table_intro} summarizes the theoretical results.
 Compared with the proof technique of \citet{arora2018stronger}, our proof involves a perturbation analysis of the loss Hessian, which may be of independent interest.